Adamstown - Kotara

 The educational profile of Adamstown - Kotara exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Adamstown-Kotara is notably higher than broader benchmarks.
-34.0% of residents aged 15 years and above have university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
-Bachelor degrees are most common at 23.5%, followed by postgraduate qualifications (7.3%) and graduate diplomas (3.2%).
-Vocational credentials are also prominent, with 33.5% of residents holding them - advanced diplomas account for 11.1% while certificates make up 22.4%.
+Educational attainment in Adamstown-Kotara is significantly higher than broader benchmarks.
+34% of residents aged 15 and above have university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
+Bachelor degrees are most common at 23.5%, followed by postgraduate qualifications at 7.3% and graduate diplomas at 3.2%.
+Vocational credentials are also prominent, with 33.5% of residents aged 15 and above holding such qualifications - advanced diplomas account for 11.1% and certificates for 22.4%.

-Educational participation is high at 30.9%, including 10.5% in primary education, 7.7% in secondary education, and 6.8% pursuing tertiary education.
+Educational participation is high, with 30.9% of residents currently enrolled in formal education.
+This includes 10.5% in primary education, 7.7% in secondary education, and 6.8% pursuing tertiary education.
 There are 8 schools operating within Adamstown-Kotara, educating approximately 3,672 students.
 The area has above-average socio-educational conditions (ICSEA: 1055).
-It includes 5 primary, 2 secondary, and 1 K-12 school.
-School capacity exceeds typical residential needs at 21.1 places per 100 residents compared to the regional average of 15.6, indicating Adamstown-Kotara serves as an educational center for the broader region.
+The educational mix includes 5 primary schools, 2 secondary schools, and 1 K-12 school.
+School capacity exceeds typical residential needs, with 21.1 places per 100 residents compared to the regional average of 15.6, indicating that Adamstown-Kotara serves as an educational center for the broader region.

 Frequently Asked Questions - Education